 Guide to

-Reporting Serious Adverse Reactions and Serious Adverse Events associated with Human Tissues and Cells
+Reporting Serious Adverse Reactions and Serious Adverse Events Associated with Human Tissues and Cells

-INTRODUCTION
+Introduction

-The following document is intended to provide guidance for tissue establishments and/or other relevant organisations on the procedure to follow for submitting a suspected serious adverse reaction (SAR) or serious adverse event (SAE) report to the Health Products Regulatory Authority (HPRA).
+The following document is intended to provide guidance for tissue establishments and/or other relevant organisations on the procedure to follow for submission of a suspected serious adverse reaction (SAR) or serious adverse event (SAE) report to the Health Products Regulatory Authority (HPRA).

-The HPRA has been designated as the competent authority for the purpose of implementing EU and national legislation related to human tissues and cells, including the following:
+The HPRA has been designated as the national Competent Authority for the purpose of implementing EU and national legislation related to human tissues and cells, including the following:

-Directive 2004/23/EC of the European Parliament and of the Council of 31st March 2004 on setting the standards of quality and safety for the donation, procurement, testing, processing, preservation, storage and distribution of human tissues and cells.
+Directive 2004/23/EC of the European Parliament and of the Council of 3 March 2004 on setting the standards of quality and safety for the donation, procurement, testing, processing, preservation, storage and distribution of human tissues and cells.